Author Galina Sazonova

 The statement about the length of the area of traces of 500m is not only not confirmed, but contradicts with other case files documents.

-Ivanov completely avoids mentioning the trace in the shoe.
-The footprint in the shoe contradicts the statement that there are no traces of strangers, since no member of the shoe group was wearing.
+Ivanov completely avoids mentioning the trace of the shoe.
+The footprint of the shoe contradicts the statement that there are no traces of strangers, since no member of the shoe group was wearing.
 However, the trace of the boot is clearly mentioned in the protocol of Chernyshov testimony.

 “we counted on the tent down to the valley 6 or 7 pairs of tracks, and 20 m to the left of them went 2 more pair of tracks.
 Then in 30-40 m these two groups (2 and 7 tracks) came together and do not part.
 The tracks were very well distinguished.
 In some footprints could be seen that the person was walking barefoot or in cotton sock, because the toes were imprinted.
 Further down was visible one track in a boot.
 Very well etched heel and the heel portion, and the intermediate part is not printed.”